The immense size of cruise ships is amazing to look at, but does their mammoth size also mean slower travel?

 The world’s fastest cruise ship title belongs to the Queen Mary 2.
 Traveling at speeds of 34 miles per hour or the equivalent of 30 knots, the speed is considered short of phenomenal compared to its gross ton size of 150,000!

-A word to the wise: the fastest cruise ships mentioned NEVER travel that fast even if they CAN.
+A word to the wise: the fastest cruise ships NEVER travel that fast even if they CAN.
 The humongous ships usually cruise at speeds between 18-22 knots.

 Reasons for Cruise Ships to Travel at Top Speeds